scenerystack/community/docs/reference/api/scenery-phet/TemperatureAndColorSensorNode.md

 # TemperatureAndColorSensorNode

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery-phet/blob/main/js/TemperatureAndColorSensorNode.ts](https://github.com/phetsims/scenery-phet/blob/main/js/TemperatureAndColorSensorNode.ts) for the most up-to-date information.

 ## Overview

 A Scenery Node that portrays a thermometer and a triangular indicator of the precise position where the temperature